ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

     Take note of where your browser saves the downloaded file.
 This is normally a directory called *Downloads*.
 Don't download the ISO image directly to the USB stick.

+    Proceed only when the download has successfully finished.

 ## On Ubuntu and other Linux distributions

 Ubuntu Desktop comes with the Disks application by default, which you can use to write the image.
 Other Linux distributions provide a wide range of different image writer applications.
 Choose the first one that's available on your system.